Jaiman Lowe: Playing career

 In 2002, Lowe made his first grade debut for the North Queensland Cowboys in a match against the South Sydney Rabbitohs.
 In 2006, he signed and played with South Sydney until he was released from contract in 2009.
+In round 11 of the 2007 NRL season, Lowe was sent off for king hitting Gold Coast player Brett Delaney during South Sydney's 25-18 loss.
+It was alleged prior to the incident that Delaney had grabbed Lowe by the testicles during the previous tackle.
+Lowe was later suspended for four games.

 At the start of 2010 he joined the Queensland Cup side Northern Pride RLFC, but was re-signed mid-season to the South Sydney Rabbitohs to replace Ben Ross, who was ruled out of the season due to a neck injury.
 Along with his playing time for Souths, Lowe also played 27 matches for North Sydney in the NSW Cup.

 Lowe signed with the Melbourne Storm for the 2011 NRL season.
 He played interchange in Storm's 2012 Premiership win over Canterbury-Bankstown.
+Lowe retired at the end of the 2012 season.

+Post playing

+In 2022, Lowe was defeated by Sio Siua Taukeiaho in a boxing match.
+In 2023, Lowe played in the Cowboys Old Boys match.